SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 The goal is not to reduce living thought to dead tags.

-The goal is to make the structure of meaning traceable while preserving creator agency, consent, and human review.
+The goal is to make the structure of meaning traceable while preserving creator agency, consent, privacy, and human review.

 ---